 The agenda for any regular meeting of the City Council may include a section entitled "Consent Agenda".
 The Consent Agenda shall consist of items of City Council business which the Mayor, the City Manager and the City Clerk have previously determined to be routine in nature.
 All Consent Agenda items shall identify the action which it is anticipated will be taken by the City Council on it.
 Any item of business shall be removed from the Consent Agenda and placed elsewhere on the Council agenda for the same meeting at the request of any member of the City Council.
 All recommended actions on Consent Agenda items shall be deemed to have been taken by the City Council on the passage of a motion, "to adopt the Consent Agenda".
 (ADOPTED 1/9/06).

 RULE 47.
 APPOINTMENTS TO BOARDS AND COMMISSIONS

-Unless otherwise required by statute or ordinance, the Mayor shall only bring forward for reappointment to any Board or Commission the name of any person who shall have served ten (10) or more consecutive years on the same Board or Commission if such position shall have been publicly advertised prior to the effective date of the requested reappointment.
-(Adopted 03/19/2018)
+All vacancies on Boards and Commissions shall be publicly advertised.
+Unless otherwise required by statute or ordinance, the Mayor shall only bring forward for reappointment to any Board or Commission the name of any person on the same Board or Commission if such position have been public advertised prior to the effective date of the requested reappointment.
+(Adopted 03/19/2018) (AMENDED 04/04/2022)